matthiasstock/docker-integration/README.md

 # docker-integration
-A prototypical implementation of a containerized legacy software wrapper.
+A prototypical implementation of a containerized software wrapper.

 ## What It Does
-The docker-integration base image acts as a basis for your software you want to integrate with other systems using a unified interface.
+The docker-integration base image acts as a basis for your software that you want to integrate with other systems using a unified interface.
 It is intended to remove the need of writing boilerplate code.

 ## What It Contains
 - Maven project for docker-integration